jule256/killergame-server/routes/README.md

 ---

 ### Endpoint DEV
-**POST /dev** is a development route you can use to debug/test things
+**🔓 POST /dev** is a development route you can use to debug/test things
 ```
 Payload
 {